 Toys are there for the use and enjoyment of your bird.
 While we may think that the giraffe shaped pinata is adorable, your bird may have no interest in that type of toy.
 I will venture to say that most parrots really don’t care that a toy looks like a monkey or a snowflake.
 In fact, your bird has no idea what either of those things are.
 It is the texture and functionality of the toy that interests your bird.
 Be careful not to buy the toys that are appealing to only you.

 Once you get a feel for the types of materials your bird prefers and makes the best use of, look into the different types of toys available that have that composition.
 Try, also, to get a feel for the activities your bird prefers.
 My umbrella cockatoo loves to put things inside of other things.
 Often I find he has jammed bits of wood into any crevices he can find in his cage.
-I have noticed that he has a longer than typical attention span than most cockatoos when it comes to accomplishing tasks.
-Puzzle toys are right for him, but he is very particular about the ones he likes.

 Once you decide what your bird’s preferences are, look into these options:

 - Foraging toys: Foraging for food is an activity that occupies a great deal of a wild bird’s day.
 Our companion birds benefit both mentally and physically when we create a foraging environment for them in their cages.

 - Wood/shreddables: Your bird has an innate need to chew.
 Gouging out a tree cavity or creating materials to line a nest are behaviors performed by your parrot’s wild cousins.
 This is hard wired into companion parrots as well.
 Providing toys that satisfy this urge will hopefully make the furniture less appealing.

 - Preening toys: These are great for the bird who would spend hours on your shoulder grooming your hair.
 If you suspect your bird is an over-preener, or might be heading in the direction of feather destruction, these types of toys might distract him from that.